 Marketing can make or break a business.
-Good marketers knowing the most effective ways to get a product or service in front of your target consumers.
-Great marketers understand relevant marketing laws.
-And a successful marketing campaign must comply with truth and advertising laws.
+Good marketers know the most effective ways to get a product or service in front of target consumers.
+Great marketers know the tactics, in addition to relevant marketing laws.

 Is There A List Of Truth And Advertising Laws?

-Different truth and advertising laws apply to mail order products, telephone sales and financial products.
-Enforcement of these regulations is primarily executed by the Federal Trade Commission, state district attorneys and consumer protection agencies, in addition to attorneys general.
+Different truth and advertising laws apply to mail order products, telephone sales, and financial products.
+Enforcement of these regulations is primarily executed by the Federal Trade Commission, district attorneys, attorneys general, and consumer protection agencies.

-The FTC offers policy statements, detailed guidance, workshops and current notifications for their complex — and often vague — online marketing regulations.
+The FTC offers policy statements, detailed guidance, workshops and current notifications for their complex — occasionally vague — online marketing regulations.
 To get you started, go here for a list of FTC marketing dos-and-don’ts.

 The FTC loves disclosures.
-So, if you want to make sure you’re in compliance with various truth and advertising laws and regulations, jam-pack your online marketing programs with them.
+So, if you want to assure compliance with truth in advertising regulations, use them liberally in online marketing materials.

 Truth and Product Labeling

-Product labeling is another area affected by truth and advertising laws.
+Product labeling is also affected by truth in advertising laws.

 Food Advertising and Labeling